preeti-0001/jam/README.md

 }
 ```

+This project focuses on implementing and understanding the JAM architecture, which learns joint representations of queries, users, and items for improved recommendation performance.

 ### Key Learnings
 - Reproduced the JAM model locally from the research paper
 - Understood by implementation the query-item matching mechanism